oskoss/EQ2EMu/README.md

 3. Source in Databases: Issue the following commands to setup EQ2Emulator's databases for login (eq2ls) and world (eq2emu).

-   a.
-You must first go into source C:\[YOUREQ2EMUGITSRC]\DB\ and extract world_db.zip 'Here' into the same \DB\ directory.
+   - You must first go into source C:\[YOUREQ2EMUGITSRC]\DB\ and extract world_db.zip 'Here' into the same \DB\ directory.

-   b.
-Run the following commands in the MySQL Client prompt:
-      create database eq2ls;
+   - Run the following commands in the MySQL Client prompt: create database eq2ls;
       create database eq2emu;
       \u eq2ls